 CMPs give rise to a stunning array of terminally differentiated myeloid cell types.
 Major lineage branches derived from CMPs include the genesis of:

 - Megakaryocytes, which produce the platelets necessary for normal blood clotting

-- Erythrocytes (red blood cells), responsible for carrying oxygen to tissues
+- Erythrocytes (red blood cells), which are responsible for carrying oxygen to tissues

-- Mast cells, best known for their participation in allergic response through the release of histamine
+- Mast cells, which are best known for their participation in allergic response through the release of histamine

 - Monoblasts, which serve as progenitors for monocytes, macrophages, and dendritic cells